hanscappelle/android-archtitecture-evolution/README.md

 }
 ```

-Dependency injection is done with koin, so in manifest contains a specific Application:
+Dependency injection is done with koin, so manifest contains a specific Application:
 ```
 <application
         android:name=".common.di.MainApplication"